9001/copyparty/README.md

 * `-v ~/music::r:cd2d` disables **all** indexing, even if any `-e2*` are on
 * `-v ~/music::r:cd2t` disables all `-e2t*` (tags), does not affect `-e2d*`

+note:
-`e2tsr` is probably always overkill, since `e2ds`/`e2dsa` would pick up any file modifications and cause `e2ts` to reindex those
+* `e2tsr` is probably always overkill, since `e2ds`/`e2dsa` would pick up any file modifications and cause `e2ts` to reindex those

-the rescan button in the admin panel has no effect unless the volume has `-e2ds` or higher
+* the rescan button in the admin panel has no effect unless the volume has `-e2ds` or higher

+you can choose to only index filename/path/size/last-modified (and not the hash of the file contents) by setting `--no-hash` or the volume-flag `cnhash`, this has the following consequences:
+* initial indexing is way faster, especially when the volume is on a networked disk
+* makes it impossible to [file-search](#file-search)
+* if someone uploads the same file contents, the upload will not be detected as a dupe, so it will not get symlinked or rejected

+if you set `--no-hash`, you can enable hashing for specific volumes using flag `cehash`

 ## database location